-Program is limited to nonprofits within the Community Foundation for the Fox Valley Region service area.
+Priority is given to nonprofits within the Community Foundation for the Fox Valley Region service area.

-Because of NPLI’s generous donors we are able to subsidize the cost of this $3,000 program so program participants only pay $800.
+Because of NPLI’s generous donors we are able to subsidize the cost of this program so program participants only pay $800, which equates to $100 per session for our service area participants or $150 per session for those outside of our service area.
 (Refunds will not be given for missed sessions.)

 Let’s be honest, no (or very few) nonprofit leaders join organizations because they enjoy accounting.
 Senior managers and board members have an obligation to understand the financial drivers of the organization.
 This session will introduce and engage you in an in-depth discussion around the tenets of financial leadership and how you can embrace them.
 Discussions include how best to “staff” the finance function and the different roles and responsibilities between staff and board members.
 This session will end with providing you with information on identifying accounting policies and procedures and internal controls, offered in an easy-to-implement manner.